nileshsah/harwest-tool/README.md

 **Harwest** takes away the hassle of managing your submission files on different online-judges by automating the entire process of collecting and organizing your code submissions in one single Git repository.

 ## Highlights
-* Fully automated collection of your most recent submissions with minimal effort setup
+* Fully automated collection of all yours submissions with minimal effort setup
 * Simple and easy to use interface to get you started in minutes
 * Extensive traceability for your submissions with reference to the problem, tags, submission date and more
 * Single commit for each submission stamped with the original submission date for building rich and accurate contributions graph